everx-labs/ton-nfc-client/README.md

 }
 ```

-There is an exemplary snippet demonstrating how to get recovery data from TON Labs wallet applet.
+There is an exemplary snippet demonstrating how to get the recovery data from TON Labs wallet applet.

 ```javascript
 try {